Get access to 25+ premium quizzes, mini-courses, and downloadable cheat sheets for FREE.

 Vallecula – an anatomic depression behind the base of the tongue that serves as an important landmark during intubation.

-Ventilation/Perfusion (V/Q) Ratio – a ratio that refers to the amount of air that reaches the alveoli per minute compared to the amount of blood that reaches the alveoli per minute.
+Ventilation-Perfusion (V/Q) Ratio – a ratio of the relationship between the amount of air reaching the alveoli (ventilation) and the amount of blood flowing through the capillaries of the lungs (perfusion).

 Ventilator Alarms – a safety mechanism on a mechanical ventilator that uses set parameters to provide alerts whenever there is a potential problem related to the patient-ventilator interaction.